 The final grade for your Thesis A is based on the sum of the scores from each of the assessment tasks.
+All Items in the Assessment Tasks must be passed at a minimum grade of 50% of the marks allocated for each Item.
 The elements within those submission parts once compiled will be your completed Thesis A document.
 You will not be required to submit a printed copy of your compiled Thesis A, however, you should be considering doing the same so that you can take the document to an employment/ job interview.
-Your Final Mark for Thesis A, will be aggregated total of all Thesis A assessment tasks.
+Your Final Mark for Thesis A, will be aggregated total of all Thesis A assessment task items.